Supreme Court reform in the United States: Background

-Section 1 of Article III of the US Constitution, which establishes the judicial branch of the federal government, reads as follows:The judicial Power of the United States, shall be vested in one supreme Court, and in such inferior Courts as the Congress may from time to time ordain and establish.
+Section 1 of Article III of the U.S. Constitution, which establishes the judicial branch of the federal government, reads as follows:The judicial Power of the United States, shall be vested in one supreme Court, and in such inferior Courts as the Congress may from time to time ordain and establish.
 The Judges, both of the supreme and inferior Courts, shall hold their Offices during good Behaviour, and shall, at stated Times, receive for their Services a Compensation which shall not be diminished during their Continuance in Office.The section outlines only the existence of the Supreme Court of the United States, leaving open all substantive aspects of the Court's composition.
 It sets no qualifications for the justices besides "good Behaviour," no recommendation for a number of justices, no description of term-length or tenure, no outline of jurisdiction (original or appellate), and no specifics about the appointment process.
 The section's ambiguity leaves ample room for Congress to operate in administering the Court, and the legislature has historically vacillated in how it sets up the body.
 The ability to reform the Court has become fodder for politicians during times of heavy scrutiny on the Court.

 The Constitution outlays the counter-majoritarian difficulty as a feature of the governmental system, allowing a small, unelected body to temper the popular will.
 When operating perfectly, the antidemocratic Supreme Court should keep the democratic process on the right track against fleeting popular passions.
 Many scholars argue that this phenomenon is antithetical to the American democratic ethos on which the nation was founded.
 The difficulty creates a balancing test in administration of the court between the majority and the Constitution.